Ryan-Longoria/SpookScanner/README.md

 # SpookScanner
 CodeQuantum Project

 SpookScanner is a website that will take in a photo from a user and allow the user to either edit the photo with multiple editing options, or do a "SpookScan" which is a reverse search of the image.
-The SpookScan will search the
+The SpookScan will search the web for similar photos.

 What doesn't work:
 1. There is not a database for Sign-up and Log-in profiles, but the buttons do work.